Segovia Day Trip from Madrid: What to See, Eat, and Know Before You Go (2026)

 The Segovia Aqueduct

-The bus from the train station leaves you at the base of the massive aqueduct; it’s a very impressive welcome to town.
+The bus from the train station usually drops you right at Plaza del Azoguejo, at the base of the aqueduct.

-Amazingly the aqueduct was in use until 1973.
+Amazingly, the aqueduct was in active use until 1973.

 Visiting the Segovia Cathedral